 Smoking is prohibited, except in designated smoking areas.

-plastic or paper containers.
-Please make sure that the ashes have been extinguished prior to bringing them to a site.
-Please
+in plastic or paper containers.
+Please make sure that the ashes have been extinguished prior to bringing them to the transfer station.

 Exiting the Transfer Station

-Once you have disposed of your materials, you need to go to one of the outbound scale houses.
+Once you have disposed of all your materials, you will proceed to one of the outbound scale houses.

 If there are any charges for the disposal, the attendant will inform you and collect monies before you leave.

 This concludes our virtual tour of the Solid Waste Department.
 We hope it was informative, relevant and offered clarity to your questions.

 We look forward to seeing you soon and happy dumping.